-There will be two bag check locations for Sunday’s game located at the North and South entrances of Oracle Arena.
-There will be a $5 charge for any checked bag.
+There will be two bag check locations for Sunday's game located at the North and South entrances of Oracle Arena.
+There will be a $10 charge for any bag checked.
+Bag check is controlled and operated by AEG*.
 A free one gallon plastic bag will be provided to transfer any items permitted into the Coliseum.

 All patrons are subject to search.
 Bags that fit into boxes (12" x 6" x 12) located at each gate are acceptable; however, all items brought into the Coliseum are subject to search.
 Refusal of any guest cooperation will result in non-admittance into the Coliseum.
 Management is not responsible for items left behind at the gate or items lost, stolen or damaged.

-ALL PARKING PASSES MUST BE DISPLAYED AND PRESENTED to traffic law enforcement and attendants prior to entering O.co Coliseum controlled parking lots.
-Please have your parking pass(es) displayed prior to arriving at O.co Coliseum parking lot entrances.
-Please note all O.co Coliseum parking lots open 5 hours prior to kickoff.
+ALL PARKING PASSES MUST BE DISPLAYED AND PRESENTED to traffic law enforcement and attendants prior to entering Oakland-Alameda County Coliseum controlled parking lots.
+Please have your parking pass(es) displayed prior to arriving at Oakland-Alameda County Coliseum parking lot entrances.
+Please note all Oakland-Alameda County Coliseum parking lots open 5 hours prior to kickoff.

-The area between the Emergency Vehicle Lines will allow urgent response teams and law enforcement officers immediate access to high risk situations in the parking lots without delay.While the stadium entities understand this may be seen as an inconvenience to guests tailgating at O.co Coliseum, this adjustment is for your safety, the safety of your guests and families, and the safety of all fans attending events at O.co Coliseum.
+The area between the Emergency Vehicle Lines will allow urgent response teams and law enforcement officers immediate access to high risk situations in the parking lots without delay.While the stadium entities understand this may be seen as an inconvenience to guests tailgating at Oakland-Alameda County Coliseum, this adjustment is for your safety, the safety of your guests and families, and the safety of all fans attending events at Oakland-Alameda County Coliseum.

-The O.co Coliseum parking lot will close to the following activities immediately after kick off:
+The Oakland-Alameda County Coliseum parking lot will close to the following activities immediately after kick off:

 • Consumption or preparation of food or beverages